-Whether you remain a fan of Sword & Scale or not, you’re likely a true crime nut who will never tire of adding new podcasts to your list of binge-worthy listens.
+Are you a true crime nut who will never tire of adding new podcasts to your list of binge-worthy listens?
 We’ve rounded up a bunch of our favourites, from the more obvious to the potentially more obscure.
 Happy listening!

 This Aussie podcast, produced by ABC Radio, chronicles the case of Maria James – a mother of two who was stabbed to death in the back of her Melbourne bookshop in 1980.
 Her killer was never found, but this podcast – and the expert level of investigative reporting – ended up raising some serious questions.